fercsi/bme-i8085/README.md

 _2007-2014_

-i8085 has been created as a practicing tool for Budapest University of Technology and Economics electrical engineering students.
-Following text is therefore in Hungarian (yet)
+`i8085sim` has been created as a practicing tool for Budapest University of Technology and Economics electrical engineering students.
+Following text is therefore in Hungarian (yet).
+Technology has not been updated since 2007, so forgive me for this :).

 ## Előszó